Source code for lhotse.lazy

 if self.is_lazy:

-return cls(LazyFilter(self, predicate=predicate))
+return cls(LazyFilter(resolve_iterator_source(self), predicate=predicate))

 return cls.from_items(cut for cut in self if predicate(cut))